 - Brachial pulse: pulse area cpr on an infant.

-- bananas, potatoes, citrus fruits source of potassium
+- Bananas, potatoes, citrus fruits source of potassium

 - Cultures are obtained before starting IV antibiotics

-- best way to warm a newborn: skin to skin contact covered with a blanket on mom.
+- Best way to warm a newborn: skin to skin contact covered with a blanket on mom.

-- when a pt comes in and she is in active labor…nurse first action is to listen to fetal heart tone/rate
+- When a pt. comes in and she is in active labor…nurse first action is to listen to fetal heart tone/rate

-- phobic disorders…use systematic desensitiztion.
+- Phobic disorders…use systematic desensitization.

 - When getting down to two answers, choose the assessment answer (assess, collect, auscultate, monitor, palpate) over the intervention except in an emergency or distress situation.
 If one answer has an absolute, discard it.
-Give priority to answers that deal directly to the patient’s body, not the machines/equipments.
+Give priority to answers that deal directly to the patient’s body, not the machines/equipment.